sixeight7/VController_v3/README.md

 * An internal or external Raspberry Pi can add four USB host ports to the V-Controller.

 # Connectivity of the VC-mini
-* Two 9 pin MIDI connectors with MIDI in/out and power in one connector.
-MIDI1 has a seperate 9 pin connector with MIDI in/out reversed.
-The 9 pin connectors are compatible with regular 5 pin midi connectors.
+* Two 7 pin MIDI connectors with MIDI in/out and power in one connector.
+MIDI1 has a seperate 7 pin connector with MIDI in/out reversed.
+The 7 pin connectors are compatible with regular 5 pin MIDI connectors.
 * One external expression pedal or two external switches can be connected via a 3.5 mm jack plug (may need an adapter to regular jack.)
 * One USB slave connector (also used for programming the V-Controller)
 * One USB host port